Wachukulit/Wachukulit/README.md

 # 🌌 Endless Roleplay

-**Endless Roleplay** is an immersive FiveM experience built for fun, creativity, and community.
-With rich player stats, Discord integration, and a growing list of unique features — this project is crafted to bring endless possibilities to roleplay.
+Working on **Endless Roleplay**!.

 ---

 ## 🚀 Features

-- 📊 **Player Stats System** — Track player progress, skills, and activity.
+- 📊 **Player Stats System** — Keep track of skills, progress, and activity.
-- 💬 **Discord Presence Integration** — Show in-game activity on Discord.
+- 💬 **Discord Presence** — In-game actions displayed on Discord in real-time.
-- 🏙️ **Optimized Framework** — Smooth performance and modular structure.
+- 🧩 **Modular Resources** — Easily expandable and developer-friendly.
-- 🎨 **Custom UI** — Built with HTML, CSS, and Vue for a sleek look.
+- 🎨 **Custom UI** — HTML, CSS, and Vue for a smooth interactive experience.
-- 🔧 **Developer Friendly** — Clean Lua scripting and organized resources.
+- ⚙️ **Optimized Performance** — Built for stability and low latency.

 ---